qyf1998/forgeYourself/README.md

 # Self Learning
-I use this repository to learn what I left off in coding, as well as to get familiar with github :)
+I use this repository to learn what I left off in coding, as well as to get familiar with GitHub :)

-Add this line for nothing
-Edit this!
+.\PRACTICES

+.\TAKEAWAY

+.\log.txt

+.\ToDoList.txt